07740 877 544 firstname.lastname@example.org

 In doing so, I developed a keen interest in logo design.
 As well as experimenting with type and painting techniques.
 The creative aspects of signmaking and design is what I enjoy the most.

 In 2018, I decided to alter the trading name for Robertson Signs.
 This was in part, due to momentous changes in the business.
-Brian retired, I began to restructure and we downsized, leaving the Drumsturdy Road workshop.
+Brian retired, I began to restructure and we downsized, leaving the Drumsturdy Road workshop after twenty eight years.
 I felt that the name change portrays a concise description of who I am and what I do.

 Today, Brian still helps me with hand lettering and painting projects.
 He volunteers at Dundee Museum of Transport; painting, hand lettering and restoring vintage vehicles.